-Dignity of detainees must be at the heart of good prison design, promoting better mental health and more successful integration back into society, according to new ICRC guidance launched at an event in London next week.
+Dignity of detainees must be at the heart of good prison design, promoting better mental health and more successful integration back into society, according to the new ICRC guidance launched at an event in London on 12 November.

-Towards Humane Prisons, raising concepts and questions based on the ICRC's experiences in almost 1,500 prisons across 90 countries, will be discussed on Monday (12 November) at an ICRC-organised debate at barristers' chambers in the heart of London's legal area at Gray's Inn Road.
+Towards Humane Prisons, raising concepts and questions based on the ICRC's experiences in almost 1,500 prisons across 90 countries, was discussed on 12 November at an ICRC-organized debate at barristers' chambers in the heart of London's legal area at Gray's Inn Road.

 Sara Snell, prison system adviser for the ICRC and contributor to the book, said: "No matter where in the world you're in prison, issues that you could ordinarily take in your stride assume giant proportions when you're not free.
 Smells, noise, poor access to natural light - all take on a greater significance and can lead to rising levels of frustration, which can then boil over into increased tension and sometimes violence.

 "Day after day, exposure to these frustrations can negatively influence an individual's state of mind, even prolonging their time in prison and affecting how well they integrate with society on release.